Visitor Center of the Jewish Community of Madrid

-The central motif of the set is a vertical projection of the Star of David that sits on a platform covered with railway sleepers, as a symbolic reference to the “death trains” in which the victims were taken to the Nazi extermination camps.
+The central motif of the set is a vertical projection of the Star of David that sits on a platform covered with railway sleepers, as a symbolic allusion to the “death trains” in which the victims were taken to the Nazi death camps .
 Complete the set the schematic figure of a father with his son in the arms, and a group of sleepers nailed on the ground in an upright position.

 - Address: Juan Carlos I Park, Av.
 De Logroño, 36